andrelandgraf/andrelandgraf/contents/articles/2022-05-29_how-to-integrate-markdown-content-with-syntax-highlighting-in-remix.md

 - A custom link component that handles external links differently
 - An optimized image component
 - Syntax highlighting for code and pre blocks
-- Custom codes that map to custom components to insert advertisments, marketing banners, etc.
+- Custom codes that map to custom components to insert advertisements, marketing banners, etc.

-react-markdown (using rehype-react under the hood) comes with a `components` property that allows us to map HTML elements to custom React components.
+react-markdown (using `rehype-react` under the hood) comes with a `components` property that allows us to map HTML elements to custom React components.
 Import the components you want to use and pass them to the `components` property:

 ```tsx
 import ReactMarkdown from 'react-markdown';